bios62/Oracle-OCI-Labs/README.md

 The repository contains files for completing a serioes of Hands On Labs for Oracle Cloud Infrastrucutre OCI.

+It is recommended that you read the OCI_initialSetup lab first.
+This lab adds a few gothcas on the logon process.

 The Following labs are available:

     1) Allocate free trial.